develop-me/bootcamp--week-01-02--html-and-css/scripts/12--css--web-fonts/README.md

 ## But what if the user doesn't have that font file?

+*Create an article with some lorem ipsum content for the demonstration.
+Already have a font downloaded to import*

-Fonts that come installed on your system - system fonts - websites usually have different fonts
+Fonts that come installed on your system - system fonts.
+Talk about Helvetica, Arial.

+Websites usually have different fonts, web fonts.
+Talk about Google Fonts briefly.

 ---